ys1998/spsim/README.md

     *  **AddressQueue** - stores instructions corresponding to memory operations
     *  **Latch** - temporarily hold a value and prevent writes until the previous value has been read
     *  **BranchPredict**, **BranchPredictAddr** - buffers used for storing auxiliary information for branch prediction (i.e. current state in the prediction FSM, and predicted address for a given PC respectively)
+    *  **Flusher** - In case of branch misprediction, it flushes all invalid instructions from the pipeline and restores the original state by updating the program counter and reverting back altered logical-to-physical register mappings.

 3. The connections between these static and clocked components are modelled using *pointers*.
 When a component is instantiated, it is provided with the pointers to those entities with which it is connected - either for reading input or writing/pushing output.
 This datapath is generated in `main.cpp`.